 Prior to being elected, Julie served on several city task forces, including serving two terms on Environment Commission, chairing the Adequate Public Facilities Ordinance Review Committee, serving as vice chair of the City Services and Budget Working Group, and chairing the Watersheds Committee.

-Julie and her husband Eric have resided in East Rockville for more than a decade and have a son.
+Julie and her husband Eric have resided in East Rockville since 2007 and have a son.